illinois-cs241/illinois-cs241.github.io/_slides/deepfried_dd.md

 ## The Real dd

 * dd is a command-line utility used to convert and copy files (highly configurable)
-* You might recognize 'dd if=/dev/zero of=/dev/null'
+* You might recognize `dd if=/dev/zero of=/dev/null`
-* The real `dd` performs block level I/O, as opposed to filesystem-level I/O for increased performance
+* The real `dd` performs block level I/O, as opposed to filesystem-level I/O, for increased performance
 * As a result, if misused, it can corrupt your hard disk/SSD (be very careful running this as root)
 * You will be implementing this tool using file-level I/O (`fread`, `fwrite`, etc.)